Growing Beets in the Garden

 Here’s more information on the health benefits of beets — plus cooking ideas — from the non-profit George Mateljan Foundation for the World’s Healthiest Foods.

 Health.
 Beauty.
 Taste.
-Beets certainly have a lot going for them.
+Growing beets is definitely worth it, as these colorful vegetables certainly have a lot going for them.
 So, save a little space in your garden for some beets in the spring and fall.
 Your garden and kitchen will thank you.

 Are you growing beets already?
 Which varieties?
 Do you have any growing tips you’d like to share with Seasonal Wisdom readers?
 We’re all ears.